 This programme is generously supported by the Ernest Cook Trust.

-Discovering Literature: Explore the British Library’s greatest literary treasures from the Romantic and Victorian periods alongside contextual material.
+Discovering Literature: Explore the British Library’s greatest literary treasures alongside contextual material.
 Suitable for GCSE and A Level English.

 English Timeline: Explore the evolution of English language and literature, from the 11th century to the present day.